 7Notifying your bank of your trip

-It’s always a good idea to make an appointment with your bank advisor before you leave to:
+It’s always a good idea to notify your bank before you leave to:

-• Notify your bank of your upcoming travel plans: your bank may assume your card has been stolen and block it when you try to withdraw money abroad.
-Save yourself the headache and a few phone calls!
+• Inform them of your upcoming travel plans: Your bank may assume your card has been stolen and block it when you try to withdraw money abroad.
+Save yourself the headache and let them know in advance!
 Note that you are under no obligation to close your bank account during your stay abroad.

-• Apply for an overdraft: it’s a good idea to have a safety margin in case of big expenses—but make sure to check applicable fees.
+• Apply for an overdraft: It’s a good idea to have a safety margin in case of big expenses (like plane tickets!)—but make sure to check applicable fees.

-• Increase your weekly or monthly withdrawal limits: they are often not high enough for initial expenses (rent, deposit, furniture, etc.).
-Ask about limits on online payments as well because you may buy plane tickets.
+• Increase your weekly or monthly withdrawal limits: They are often not high enough for initial expenses (rent, deposit, furniture, etc.).

-• Set up online banking: if you’re not already using online banking, now is the time to start.
-This is the only way to keep an eye on your spending and make money transfers during your trip.
-You should also find out about adding a beneficiary to make an Internet transfer.
-Some banks text you a verification code on your mobile phone (the one they have on file, so not the one you will have abroad) or send it by mail (to your home address…).
-Talk to your banker about options that could make the process easier once you’re several thousand kilometres away.
+• Set up online banking: If you’re not already using online banking, now is the time to start.
+You should also find out about adding a beneficiary to make online transfers.
+Some banks text you a verification code on your mobile phone (a number you won’t have access to while abroad) or post it to your home address… Ask about options that could make the process easier while you’re away.

-• Ask your bank about changing the security features for online payments: If 2FA is enabled, payment can only be completed after entering a security code texted to your phone—and again, your bank won’t have your foreign phone number on file.
-Many banks now offer to send the security code on the banking application to validate the payment, but this option must first be activated by text from home.
+• Ask about changing the security features for online payments: If 2FA is enabled, payment can only be completed after entering a security code texted to your phone—again, a number you won’t have access to while travelling.
+Many banks now offer 2FA via their app, but you must set it up while still at home.

-• Check your banking agreement: if your agreement is about to expire (e.g. because you are over 25 or 30 and no longer eligible for “student offers,” for example), you could find yourself without a specific banking package with a very basic account (reduced overdraft, additional charges for simple transactions, etc.) or find yourself with a default expensive package.
+• Check your banking agreement: If your agreement is about to expire (e.g. because you are no longer eligible for “student offers”), you could find yourself with a very basic account or a default expensive package.

-• Set up a power of attorney: giving a power of attorney to someone you trust can be a good idea (to cash a cheque that arrived late, manage any banking problems, pick up a new bank card, etc.).
+• Set up a power of attorney: Giving power of attorney to someone you trust can be a good idea, as they can manage any banking problems on your behalf.

 Then, you may want to start researching banks in your destination country because you will need a local card and account, especially if you’re planning to work.